 - 8.1 The study and action plan will be incorporated into the local plan adoption processes by the planning policy team.
-See 10.1 - 8.2 Following agreement from Executive Briefing the study and action plan will be shared at an appropriate Town Centre Partnership meeting for comment.
-Subject to their comments, if necessary the action plan will be updated before being presented to Executive for adoption. - 8.3 Any changes to the Parking Places order require consultation and these processes would be followed at the appropriate time.
+See 10.1 - 8.2 Following agreement from Executive on the 6th November 2024 the study and action plan were shared at the 3rd February 2025 Town Centre Partnership meeting for comments and to seek recommendations.